tomwillfixit/blog/_posts/2017-09-04-efs-anywhere.md

 It may take a few seconds for the volume to be created in EFS.
 Recommend logging into the AWS Console and checking the status.

-## Start a container and mount the volume
+## Step 3 : Start a container and mount the volume
 ```
 docker run -d --name test --mount type=volume,volume-driver=rexray/efs,src=test-vol-1,target=/app nginx:latest
 ```